 Depending on the case, TBI victims may be able to recover punitive damages as well.
 Proving the cause of brain injuries in Nevada often requires the help of both medical and legal experts.

-In this article, our Las Vegas personal injury attorneys discuss what you need to know about traumatic brain injuries in Clark County and throughout Nevada, including recovering compensatory damages such as pain and suffering.
+In this article, our Nevada personal injury attorneys discuss what you need to know about traumatic brain injuries in Clark County and throughout Nevada, including recovering compensatory damages such as pain and suffering.
 Click on a topic to jump to that section:

 - 1. Causes of Traumatic Brain Injury in Nevada